Generic Name: ertugliflozin (ER too gli FLOE zin)

 if you are on a low salt diet.

 Follow your doctor's instructions about using ertugliflozin if you are pregnant.
-Blood sugar control is very important during pregnancy, and your dose needs may be different during each trimester of pregnancy.
+Blood sugar control is very important during pregnancy, and your dose needs may be different during each trimester.

 Ertugliflozin may harm an unborn baby if you take the medicine during your second or third trimester.
 Tell your doctor if you become pregnant while using ertugliflozin.